mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 }
 ```

-You're going to have some TypeScript errors, so let's add the types for the user to `src/app.d.ts` inside your project.
+There's some TypeScript errors, so let's add the types for the user to `src/app.d.ts` inside your project.

 ```ts:src/app.d.ts
 /// <reference types="@sveltejs/kit" />